VA Home Loan Eligibility FAQS

 7. Can I receive another VA Loan if I have already obtained one?

 Yes, your eligibility is reusable depending on the circumstances.
-One of our VA Loan Specialists at VALoanSpot.com can guide you through your options according to your unique situation.
+One of our VA Loan Specialists at VALoanSpot.com, powered by Magnolia Bank, can guide you through your options according to your unique situation.
 To obtain restoration of eligibility, a veteran must fill out VA Form 26-1880 and send to the Eligibility Center.
 It is best to include evidence that the prior loan has been paid in full and if applicable the property disposed of in order to prevent delays in processing.

 Do you have more questions?